LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 * [**Operational & staffing dashboard:**](data-reporting-live-chat-chat-dashboards-operational-staffing-dashboard.html) Includes information about skill performance and skill demand.
 * [**Survey activity dashboard**](data-reporting-live-chat-chat-dashboards-survey-activity-dashboard.html)**:** Includes information about responses to surveys in Live chat.

-{: .notice} The data included in Report Builder are constantly evolving.
+{: .notice} The data included in Report Builder is constantly evolving.

 ## Metrics glossary